emilstu/CAE_Feature_Extraction/README.md

 32 7 0.91
 ...
 ```
-where the first column is the patient number, and the last is the ffr values.
+where the first column is the patient number, and the last is the ffr-values.
 The second column is ignored.
 If more than one ffr-value exists for a patient the smallest value is chosen.

 Directory paths example:
 ```bash
 feature_dir = 'evaluation/classification/features/ex1/'
 ffr_dir = 'data/classification/ffr_data/'
 ```
 ## Running the program
 To start the program execute the main script
 ```bash